-A Linear Induction Motor (LIM) is an advanced version of rotary induction motor which gives a linear translational motion instead of the rotational motion.
+A Linear Induction Motor (LIM) is an advanced version of rotary induction motor which gives a linear translational motion instead of rotational motion.
 The stator is cut axially and spread out flat.
-In this type of motor, the stator and rotor are called primary and secondary respectively.
+In this type of motor, the stator and rotor are called primary and secondary, respectively.
 The secondary of the linear induction motor consists of a flat aluminium conductor with a ferromagnetic core.

-The polyphase rotator induction motor is shown below.
+The polyphase rotator induction motor is shown below:

 If the stator is cut along the line ab and spread out flat the figure formed is shown below.
-This portion forms primary of the LIM.
+This portion forms the primary of the LIM.

 The current, which is induced in the linear induction motor interacts with the travelling flux produces a linear force.
-If secondary of the linear induction motor is fixed and the primary is free to move, the force will move the primary in the direction of the travelling wave.
+If the secondary of the linear induction motor is fixed and the primary is free to move, the force will move the primary in the direction of the travelling wave.

-The double sided linear induction motor (DLIM) is shown in the figure below.
+The double-sided linear induction motor (DLIM) is shown in the figure below: